-This so-bad-it's-good horror flick swam into theaters 15 years ago today.
-Here are a few things you might not have known about it.
+Deep Blue Sea, Renny Harlin's immensely quotable, so-bad-it's-good shark flick, swam into theaters on July 28, 1999.
+Here are a few things you might not have known about the beloved guilty pleasure.

-1. The movie was inspired by a macabre experience.
+1. Deep Blue Sea was inspired by a macabre experience.

-When he was growing up in Australia, screenwriter Duncan Kennedy saw the remains of a shark attack victim, which had washed up near his home.
+When he was growing up in Australia, Deep Blue Sea screenwriter Duncan Kennedy saw the remains of a shark attack victim, which had washed up near his home.
 "There was really not much left of him," Kennedy told the Los Angeles Times.
-He had nightmares about being trapped in a passageway with sharks that could read his mind, and channeled those dreams, and his childhood experience, into the script about sharks whose brains have been modified by a scientist conducting Alzheimer’s research, making them smarter and much more deadly.
+Kennedy had nightmares about being trapped in a passageway with sharks that could read his mind, and channeled those dreams—and his childhood experience—into the script about sharks whose brains have been modified by a scientist conducting Alzheimer’s research, making them smarter and much more deadly.

 Jane later recounted the experience for Entertainment Weekly: "The first day, I was in a cage, but the next day, they swam me 30 feet down ...
 Then this guy yanks the breather off me and the water's churning with blood and guts and stuff ...
 It was so terrifying that I don't want to remember it."

-3. The director made tweaks to the sharks to take on Jaws.
+3. Deep Blue Sea director Renny Harlin made tweaks to the sharks to take on Jaws.

 "The problem with approaching a shark movie," Kennedy told the Los Angeles Times, "is how do you do it without repeating Jaws?"
 Kennedy said that in order to “do Spielberg one better,” Harlin made Deep Blue Sea’s makos 26 feet long.
 In real life, shortfin mako sharks reach 10 feet on average (although specimens as large as 12 feet have been caught), and longfin makos reach as long as 13.7 feet.

-The filmmakers created Deep Blue Sea’s monstrous makos with a combination of visual effects and animatronic sharks.
+Deep Blue Sea’s filmmakers created its monstrous makos with a combination of visual effects and animatronic sharks.
 “My whole approach to this movie was, no more hiding sharks,” Harlin said in DVD special features.
-“This time you’re going to really see them.
+"This time you’re going to really see them.
 That’s a challenge.
 We’ve seen sharks on the Discovery Channel.
 We know what they look like, so our sharks had to be totally convincing.”

 Harlin recounted one of those times in the DVD commentary. “[One shark] was sitting in [McAlester’s] room and just as we were getting the computer programming finished, all of a sudden it leapt up [and] went through the ceiling,” he said.
 “All these 2x4s flying away like matchsticks.
 It was a good warning for us.
 It gave us an idea of the awesome power of these creatures and how careful we had to be in terms of the cast and crew being close to them, and how the computer program had to have failsafe procedures so nobody got hurt.”

-5. Samuel L. Jackson was originally offered a different role.
+5. Samuel L. Jackson was originally offered a different role in Deep Blue Sea.

 Jackson told the Las Vegas Sun that he was motivated to take the part because “I watched a lot of monster pictures growing up and we would go home and someone would pretend to be Dracula or Frankenstein and chase us and we would run from them.
 This was an opportunity to finally be in a movie like that and run away from something that's bigger and stronger, with sharp teeth and claws.
 I got to say stuff like ‘Look out, look out!
 Go this way!
 Ahhh!
 Ahhh!’
 Even though I didn't get to be that panicky.”

-6. If you pay close attention, you'll see a special nod to Jaws.
+6. If you pay close attention, you'll see a special nod to Jaws in Deep Blue Sea.

 In the beginning of the film, shark wrangler Carter, played by Thomas Jane, removes a license plate from the teeth of a tiger shark, then gives it to Russell Franklin.
 Take a closer look, and you’ll notice that it’s the exact same license plate taken from the stomach of the tiger shark that’s cut open in Jaws.
 Harlin called it “a little nod to the grand master, Spielberg.”

-7. Harlin makes a cameo—and he was not a natural.
+7. Renny Harlin makes a cameo in deep Blue Sea—and he was not a natural.

 As the workers of Aquatica—the lab where the research takes place—are heading home for the weekend, you can see Harlin walking past.
 “I had a moment of temp insanity—a friend of mine was visiting the set and we decided to walk through the scene,” he said in DVD commentary.
 “It took 20 takes to get me just walking through it without walking into the other actors or falling off the dock.
 There’s a reason why some people should stay behind camera.”

-8. An accident made it into the finished film.
+8. An accident made it into the finished version of Deep Blue Sea.

 There wasn’t a huge budget on the movie, and in DVD commentary, Harlin said that there was “lots of discussion about should we have the parrot, should we not have the parrot” for LL Cool J’s character, Preacher.
 They opted to have the bird, but, Harlin said, “we couldn’t afford a Hollywood parrot—a parrot that is fully trained and comes with its professional trainers and does tricks and speaks on cue and so on.
 So we decided to go with a parrot from Mexico City.”
 The production actually used two parrots: one that was good at flying, and one that was adept at sitting on LL’s shoulder.